 Power of 3 kWp: what surface of photovoltaic panel for my house?

-After determining the number of solar panels required for your 3 kWp photovoltaic installation, it is time to calculate the total area needed to accommodate these panels.
-To do this, simply multiply the number of solar panels by the area of each panel in m² :
+Once you've determined the number of solar panels required for your 3 kWp photovoltaic system, it's time to calculate the total surface area needed to accommodate these panels.
+To do this, simply multiply the number of solar panels by the surface area of each panel in m² :

-Total area (m²) = Number of solar panels × Unit area per panel (m²)
+Total surface area (m²) = Number of solar panels × Unit surface area per panel (m²)

-Let's take, for example, a unit area of 1.8 m² per panel (to be conservative).
+Let's take, for example, a unit area of 1.8 m² per panel (to be on the safe side).
 We would then obtain the following results:

-With this simple calculation method, you can easily determine the roof area needed to install 3 kWp of solar panels on your home.
-Attention Allow for safety margins for the installers (about 50 cm at the end of the roof).
+Thanks to this simple calculation method, you can easily determine the roof surface required to install 3 kWp of solar panels on your home.
+Attention safety margins for installers (approx. 50 cm at roof ends).

 How to convert 1 kWp into m² of solar panels?

-To convert the power in kWp to m² of solar panels, simply divide the desired power by the maximum power per m² of the chosen technology.
-For example, if you want to install monocrystalline solar panels of 3 kWp, and the maximum power of these panels is 200 Wp/m², you will need :
+To convert kWp power into m² of solar panels, simply divide the desired power by the maximum power per m² of the chosen technology.
+For example, if you want to install 3 kWp monocrystalline solar panels, and the maximum power of these panels is 200 Wp/m², you'll need :

-Photovoltaic installation: what is the maximum weight your roof can support?
+Photovoltaic systems: what is the maximum weight your roof can support?

-The weight of solar panels can vary depending on the technology and the manufacturer.
-In general, the weight of a standard photovoltaic panel is about 15 to 20 kg/m² (not including the steel pan for waterproofing).
-If you include the tray, you can expect a weight of 20 to 25 kg/m².
+The weight of solar panels can vary according to technology and manufacturer.
+In general, the weight of a standard photovoltaic panel is around 15 to 20 kg/m² (not including the steel pan for waterproofing).
+Including the pan, you can expect a weight of 20 to 25 kg/m².

-For a 3 kWp installation, it is important to verify that your roof structure can support the additional weight of the solar panels.
-Only a professional will be able to estimate with a satisfactory accuracy the load-bearing capacity of your roof, taking into account the slope, the structure of the framework, the type of coating, etc.
+For a 3 kWp installation, it's important to check that your roof structure can support the additional weight of the solar panels.
+Only a professional will be able to give a satisfactory estimate of your roof's load-bearing capacity, taking into account slope, structure, type of cladding, etc.

-In case your roof cannot accommodate enough solar panels for the desired power (which can be the case with zinc, thatch, shingle or tar roofs), we will propose you an installation adapted to the ground.
+If your roof can't accommodate enough solar panels for the desired output (which can be the case with zinc, thatch, shingle or tar-tiled roofs), we'll suggest a ground-mounted installation.

-Why should I choose to mobilize up to 3 kWp for my solar installation?
+Why choose to mobilize up to 3 kWp of surface area for my solar system?

-- An energy production capacity adapted to the needs of a small to medium household;
+- Energy production capacity adapted to the needs of a small to medium-sized household ;

-- The possibility of benefiting from various financial aids and incentives from the State and local authorities for installations of this size.
+- The possibility of benefiting from various government and local authority financial incentives and grants for installations of this size.

 What can be powered with a 3,000 Wp solar panel surface?

-With a 3 kWp solar system, it is possible to supply a large portion of the energy needs of a "standard" household, including lighting, appliances, heating and cooling.
-The exact capacity will depend on the actual output of the solar panels, which will vary depending on the amount of sunlight, the orientation and tilt of the panels, and the efficiency of the system.
+With a 3 kWp solar system, it's possible to supply a large proportion of the energy needs of a "standard" household, including lighting, appliances, heating and air conditioning.
+The exact capacity will depend on the actual output of the solar panels, which varies according to the amount of sunshine, the orientation and inclination of the panels, and the efficiency of the system.

-If you drive an electric car, have a heat pump or a heated swimming pool, you will have to opt for a power higher than 3 kWp.
-Do not neglect the sizing stage: it conditions the profitability of your project!
+If you drive an electric car, have a heat pump or a heated swimming pool, you'll need to opt for a power rating greater than 3 kWp.
+Don't neglect the sizing stage: it determines the profitability of your project!

 What is the production capacity in kWh of 3 kWp of solar panels?

-The production capacity in kWh of a 3 kWp solar installation depends on local conditions, such as sunshine and losses due to orientation, tilt and temperature.
-To estimate the annual production, the following formula can be used:
+The production capacity in kWh of a 3 kWp solar array depends on local conditions, such as insolation and losses due to orientation, inclination and temperature.
+To estimate annual production, use the following formula:

-The degradation rate is a percentage that represents the decrease in efficiency and energy production of a solar panel, according to the shading and temperature variations (it is generally estimated at 10 %).
-Considering an annual sunshine of 1500 hours and a degradation rate of 10 %, the annual production of a 3 kWp solar installation would be :
+The degressive rate or degradation rate is a percentage that represents the decrease in efficiency and energy production of a solar panel, according to the bias of shading and temperature variations (this is generally estimated at 10 %).
+Assuming 1,500 hours of sunshine a year and a degradation rate of 10 %, the annual output of a 3 kWp solar array would be :

 How much does it cost to install 3 kWp solar panels?

-What kind of state aid is available for 3 kWp of solar panel surface?
+What state aid is available for 3 kWp of solar panel surface area?

 By opting for a 3 kWp plant, you can benefit from state aid to reduce your initial investment.
 Let's take a closer look.